-For additional details relating to the testing of goodwill impairment refer to Note 17: Intangible Assets.
+For additional details relating to the testing of goodwill impairment refer to Note 16: Goodwill and other Intangible Assets.

 Recognition of deferred tax assets

 The extent to which deferred tax assets can be recognised is based on an assessment of the probability of the Group's future taxable income against which the deferred tax assets can be utilised.